Image

 Innovative Biofeedback Interface for Enhancing Stroke Gait Rehabilitation

-New biofeedback tool aims to help stroke recovery with walking.
+New biofeedback tool to help improve walking after a stroke.

 Recruiting